rspace-os/rspace-cli/README.md

 ### Downloading

-This project used to serve builds from Bintray but Bintray no longer exists Builds are available to RSpace users from ResearchSpace download site -  please ask for details.

-Once downloaded please run
+Binaries are available as releases on this Github project site.

+Once downloaded, make the file executable and optionally create a convenient alias, e.g.

+    ln -s my-download rspace
+    chmod 755 rspace
-    rspace eln --help
+    ./rspace eln --help

 to show commands and their arguments.
 You can also view an [HTML version](docs/generated/rspace-client_eln.md) of the documentation.